 Finance & Accountancy graduate schemes usually pay extremely well

 If you are looking for a higher base salary straight away then a graduate scheme may be the better option for you to consider.
-Graduate schemes generally offer a higher salary than Finance & Accountancy graduate jobs, however they are very competitive and can be very hard to secure.
+They generally offer a higher average salary than Finance & Accountancy graduate jobs, however they are very competitive and can be very hard to secure.

 Highfliers have provided an annual review on graduate recruitment providing further insight into starting salaries for graduates.

-Finance & Accountancy graduate schemes have set application windows when you can apply
+Finance & Accountancy graduate schemes have set application windows of when you can apply

 If you are applying for a graduate scheme, you need to be prepared and know exactly when to apply as there is usually a set application timeframe and strict application guidelines.
 I always advise candidates looking to pursue this route to start applying in your final year of university in order to start the following August or September.
 If you miss the application window, you cannot apply for another 12 months so make sure your CV is up-to-date, and you follow the guidelines and timeframes exactly.